One Person. One Weird Idea.

 AI goes deep

-Why it's free to learn
+Why it's free to listen

 The one-person thing